Additional Info for High School Students

 - Consider entering a Health Occupation Student Organization (HOSA) if available.

-- Begin working on college application essay.
+- Begin working on college application essays.

 - Practice taking Preliminary Scholastic Aptitude Test (PSAT).